Workshop on Project Forwarding

-John Iversen has worked over many years in shipping and logistics in the private sector and is currently the Corporate Manager Special Projects – Asia for an MNC C.H.
-Robinson Project Logistics Pte Ltd.
+John Iversen has worked over many years in shipping and logistics in the private sector and was previously the General Manager Project Logistics – Project Logistics for an MNC, C.H.
+Robinson Freight Services (Singapore) Pte Ltd.

 A Certificate of Attendance will be awarded upon successful completion with 75% attendance.